DatSimonGuy/DatSimonBot/README.md

 - Same as the gifs but with stickers
 ### Group anti fellony
 - The bot will prevent someone from reposting the same thing as someone before. (beta)
+### Contexto game
+- Allows you to play contexto with friends on a groupchat
 ### More features coming soon